matty-r/Lazy-Arch/README.md

 ### Usage - Software Bundles

 * ./softwareBundles.sh {bundle name} to run the associated bundle installer.
-Will ask if you want to run the associated configurator if available
+Will ask if you want to run the associated configurator if available.